HenryWelborn/nodejs-fabric-example/README.md

 7. Under the Fabric Gateways -> Channels -> mychannel -> fabcar@1.0.0 you will see the methods from your chaincode.
 Make sure you call `initLedger` if you did not do so during step 6.
 8. Run `queryAllCars` to see the current list of assets in the world state database.

-## Repository information

-This repository contains some example best practices for open source repositories, including [LICENSE](LICENSE) file, boilerplate [README.md](README.md),  [CONTRIBUTING.md](CONTRIBUTING.md), and [MAINTAINERS.md](MAINTAINERS.md) files.
-These may be copied into a new or existing project to make it easier for developers not on a project team to collaborate.

-**NOTE: While this boilerplate project uses the Apache 2.0 license, when establishing a new repo using this template, please use the license that was approved for your project.**

-**NOTE: This repository has been configured with the [DCO bot](https://github.com/probot/dco).
-When you set up a new repository that uses the Apache license, you should use the DCO to manage contributions.
-The DCO bot will help enforce that.
-Please contact one of the IBM GH Org stewards.**